Foo-Bear/beartime-server/README.md

       "day":4
   }]
 }
+key name
+1-752
+Monday, block 7
+5th class of the day
+part of second Lunch

 ```

-`/deleteschedule` takes the date of a schedule and deletes all entries with that Date
+`/deleteschedule` takes the date of a schedule and deletes all entries with a matching date.

+## User Data (WIP)
 Some user data is stored on the database.
 This data can be used to assign custom names to classes, e.g `Block 7` to `Science`.

 To access this data, `/getuser` takes a user ID and returns any data associated with it.
 A User ID can be anything from an email address to a username.
 The server will respond with a JWT token used to authenticate when storing the data again (i.e. editing).